mouseless/baked/unreleased.md

   as `FromBody` without generating a request class
 - Only concrete classes are now included in `EntityExtensionViaComposition` and `EntitySubclassViaComposition` coding style features
+- Transients with non api input parameters are now not rendered as api service